Skip to main content

 Anker - Power Banks - 2024

-I'm standardizing my portable power bank solutions and settled on 3 models from Anker: PowerCore 10400 / A1214 - 10k - USB PowerBank 334 / A1642 - 10k - Type C, MagSafe PowerBank 622 - A1611 - 5k - Type C, MagSafe Weight vs Capacity - 10k is optimum After debating this for a while I chose 10k as a good balance between weight vs capacity.
-5k is ideal for a short term 1 up charge and the 10k can give me 2 re-ups for longer trips.
-20k or more while nice is not needed for my current travel plans as I’m typically near a hotel or power outlet.
-As none of my needs require 'off-grid' living 10k is perfect.
-Wireless vs Wired While more expensive and slower charging speeds the convenience of wireless charging by MagSafe is more appealing than wired.
-But having the option to charge faster over a wired cable is also nice.
+I'm standardizing my portable power bank solutions and have settled on three models from Anker: PowerCore 10400 (A1214) - 10k - USB PowerBank 334 (A1642) - 10k - Type C, MagSafe PowerBank 622 (A1611) - 5k - Type C, MagSafe Weight vs Capacity: 5k is Optimum After some deliberation, I've chosen the 5k capacity as it strikes a good balance between weight and power.
+The 5k model is ideal for a quick charge, while the 10k can provide two full recharges, making it perfect for longer trips.
+Although a 20k option might be nice, it's unnecessary for my current travel plans since I typically have access to a hotel or power outlet.
+Given that I don't require 'off-grid' living, the 5k option suits me perfectly.
+Wireless vs Wired While wireless charging via MagSafe is generally more expensive and offers slower speeds, the convenience it provides is quite appealing.
+However, having the option to charge faster with a wired connection is also a nice feature.
+Update - Sept 20...

 Android Collection